 In February 2020 local MP, David Rutley, met with Mr Mark Cashin, the Chief Fire Officer for Cheshire Fire & Rescue Service, at Bollington Fire Station, to review important local priorities for the service in our communities.

-On his visit, Mr Rutley took the opportunity to tour the fire station, which has recently been refurbished to more effectively support operations at the station and the fire crew that is based there.
+On his visit, Mr Rutley took the opportunity to tour the fire station, which was refurbished to more effectively support operations at the station and the fire crew that is based there.
 He met with members of the on-call team who were on duty during his visit, and thanked them for the vital work they do in keeping residents in local communities safe, often putting themselves at risk in doing so.

 Speaking after his visit, Mr Rutley said, “I was pleased to have the opportunity to meet once again with Mr Cashin and to discuss important local priorities for Cheshire Fire & Rescue Service in our area.
 It is positive to learn that additional vehicles are being directed to our area, and helping to enhance local firefighters’ responses to serious incidents, including flooding.
 I would also like to extend my warmest thanks to all the hard working fire crews in our area and across the Borough.
 They do vital work, which deserves our strongest support.“